raspberrypilearning/lost-in-space/en/step_4.md

 Another way to animate the spaceship is to tell it to move a small amount lots of times.

+--- task ---
-+ Delete the `glide`{:class="blockmotion"} block from your code by right-clicking on it and clicking **delete**.
+Delete the `glide`{:class="blockmotion"} block from your code by right-clicking on it and clicking **delete**.
 You can also delete code by dragging it off the Script area and back into the Code blocks area.

 ```blocks
 when flag clicked